-However, the overall odds of winning any prize are better for EuroMillions players, at 1 in 13, while for Eurojackpot players it’s 1 in 26.
-EuroMillions draws are also held twice a week, giving even more chances of winning.
+However, the overall odds of winning any prize are better for EuroMillions players, at 1 in 13, while for EuroJackpot players it’s 1 in 26.
+EuroJackpot draws take place once a week, while EuroMillions draws are held on Tuesdays and Fridays, giving even more chances of winning.

 |Odds of winning the jackpot|